akshhat/pong/README.md

 # pong
-The classic retro game - pong
+Re-creation of the classic Atari retro game - Pong.
+Implemented using pyGames module in Python.